 Dates and Times

-Working with dates in Tableau differs depending on whether you are using a Relational or Multidimensional Data Source.
+Working with dates in Tableau differes depending on whether you are using a Relational or Multidimensional Data Source.
 This section below discusses these differences.

 Dates in Multidimensional Data Sources

 For multidimensional data sources, dates dimensions are usually organized into hierarchies that contain levels such as year, quarter, and month.
 In addition, some multidimensional data sources have time intelligence enabled, which enables different ways to look at these data levels such as Months by Year, Months by Quarter, Weekends, etc. These are represented as attributes of the hierarchy.
 These hierarchies and attributes are defined when the cube is created and you cannot modify them in Tableau.
 For example, the Year dimension from an Oracle Essbase data source is shown below.

 When you place a multidimensional date on a shelf, the field is treated like any other dimension.
 For example, you can drill down, drill up, and so on.

 For relational data sources, dates and times are automatically placed in the Dimensions area of the Data window and are identified by the icon.
 For example, the Order Date and Ship Date dimensions from an Excel data source are shown below.